-We equip crisis responders to better address the world's disasters
+We equip crisis responders with tools to address the world's disasters

-ACAPS supports the humanitarian community's work on severity and trends by diving into the current situation of more than 100 key crises around the globe, while helping actors anticipate and respond to emerging crises.
+ACAPS supports the work of the humanitarian community, with a special focus on severity and forward-looking analysis.
+Our dedicated team evaluates the current situation of more than 100 key emergencies worldwide to help anticipate and respond to emerging crises.

-ACAPS provides high quality, independent and multi-sectoral analysis.
-This enables crisis responders to better understand and consequently to better address the needs of the affected population, as well as strengthening the assessment ecosystem.
+We provide high-quality, independent, and multisectoral analysis to enable crisis responders to better understand and subsequently address the needs of the affected populations while strengthening the assessment ecosystem.

-ACAPS can produce tailored analytical products, scenario building workshops, and field assessments on request for your organisation.
-These services supplement your own work in a collaborative learning environment and support your decision-making mechanisms.
+ACAPS can produce tailored analytical products, scenario-building workshops, and field assessments upon request.
+These services can complement your own work in a collaborative learning environment, as well as support your decision-making mechanisms.

-ACAPS has gained a strong reputation for its technical know-how and the quality of its sources.
-So far we have completed over 100 training sessions and workshops with key humanitarian organisations, with very successful results.
-By constantly improving our products and approach, we are driving innovation and new thinking in the humanitarian assessment sector.
+ACAPS has gained a strong reputation for its technical know-how and transparency in regard to its sources.
+To date, we have completed over 100 training sessions and workshops with key humanitarian organisations, with participants experiencing very successful results.
+By constantly improving our products and approach, we are driving innovation and inventive thinking within the humanitarian ecosystem.

 We help you make better-informed decisions

-Being independent of specific operational and sectoral agendas or interests allows us to encourage everyone involved in humanitarian response to seek more of an evidence-based approach to decision-making.
-In our daily work, we campaign for humanitarian organisations to use more information direct from the field and a greater level of independent qualitative analysis when making and implementing key decisions.
+As an independent organisation, we are free from any operational and sectoral agendas.
+We encourage those involved in the humanitarian response to apply an evidence-based approach to decision-making.
+In our daily work, we campaign for other humanitarian organisations to use primary data sources and independent qualitative analysis to make better-informed decisions.

 Download the ACAPS Operational learning paper The use of evidence in humanitarian decision-making